bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 {% endcapture %}
 {% include multitail.html data=my_tiles size="150" %}

+The Sandcrowler was a digercrowler brought to the sandy planet Tatooine for the purpose of mining and transporting minerals.
+It was 40m long and 20m tall.
+Later, it was discovered that there were no mineral resources, and the digercrowler was discarded.
+The Jawa people reused them, using them as a scrap collection and recycling workshop, a mobile shop, and a dwelling.
+The Jawa people also use them on Arvala-7, which has a similar environment.

 [return](#index)
 ##### Corellian Engineering Corporation YT-1300  cargo ship "Millennium Falcon"
 {% capture my_tiles %}